MLayese/dimension/Portfolio.md

 <section>
   <video controls autoplay loop muted class="image main" width="520" height="300" source src="assets/images/StageFright.mp4" type="video/mp4" frameborder="0" allowfullscreen></video>
 	<h4><a href="#stagefright">StageFright</a></h4>
-	<blockquote>VR application I built to combat performance anxiety.
+	<blockquote>VR application built to combat performance anxiety.
 Measures people's biometrics and adjusts the game in response - whether that be decreasing the amount of people in the crowd or just giving you positive affrimations that you're doing lovely.
-This project also has funding from OZY media and AT&T so hopefully it goes summer in the future!
-NOTE: Also still a work in progress and I'm currently using it for research at the MIT Immersion Lab!
-Really neat stuff that I'll continue to update.</blockquote>
+NOTE:Still a work in progress, currently using it for research at the MIT Immersion Lab.</blockquote>
 </section>

 <section>